CURENT2/dime1/README.md

 [pyzmq](http://zeromq.org/bindings:python) and follow the instructions on the official page.
 Note that pymatbridge is developed with pyzmq 14.0.0 and older versions might not be supported.
 If you have an old version of pyzmq, please update it.

-### Install pymatbridge
-After the steps above are done, you can install pymatbridge.
-Download the zip file of the latest release.
-Unzip it somewhere on your machine.

-For Matlab:

-	cd messenger
-    # edit local.cfg in the directory for your platform
-	python make.py matlab
-	cd ..
-	python setup.py install

-For Octave:

-    cd messenger/octave
-    # edit local_octave.cfg in the directory for your platform
-    python make.py octave
-    cd ..
-    python setup.py

-This should make the python-matlab-bridge import-able.

-### Warnings

-Python communicates with Matlab via an ad-hoc zmq messenger.
-This is inherently insecure, as the Matlab instance may be directed to perform arbitrary system calls.
-There is no sandboxing of any kind.
-Use this code at your own risk.

 [1]: https://pypi.python.org/pypi/pymatbridge